-people, their kinky lifestyle is something to keep completely private.
+For many, many, many people, their kinky lifestyle is something to keep completely private.
 No one in their family, circle of friends, or professional life have any idea what they do behind closed doors.
-Some people are so concerned for their own privacy, they won't even attend local munches or meetups in their local kink community.
+Some people are so concerned about their own privacy, they won't even attend local munches or meetups in their local kink community.

 Where does your right to be who you are - kinky or otherwise - interfere with someone else's right not to watch your private life unfold in front of them.
 Or, where is the line between private kink and public consent?

-for that kind of behavior unless you manage to gain the consent of everyone in attendance.
+Many people, myself included, believe that any public space is off-limits for that kind of behaviour unless you manage to gain the consent of everyone in attendance.
 At a BDSM club, public consent is implied.
 You're all there to be kinky.
 But at your local diner where people from all walks of life, children included, may be present, you don't have the public consent of everyone around you.

 You are a Dominant.
 You are a submissive.
 You are a little with an overindulgent Mommy or Daddy.
 Yes, that is who you are.
 No one can take that from you.
 The leashes, coloring books, and kneeling could go away tomorrow, and you'd still be that person.
 You don't need them to be who you are.

+Putting your private kinks away in the vanilla world isn't a hardship.
 It isn't impossible to achieve.
-It's actually expected.
-I don't want a vanilla couple pulling out their Hitachi vibrator at a restaurant.
+Indeed, it's actually expected.
+I don't want a vanilla couple whipping out their Hitachi vibrator at a restaurant.
 They don't want to be confronted with the sight of me kneeling on the floor in front of my Daddy Dom.

-.
+Some people do it to be provocative and gain attention.
+Others are determined to be accepted for who they are by everyone.
 BDSM can be, for many, an alternative lifestyle that they try to live every moment of the day.
-From leather families to 24/7 D/s relationships, it's your life and you want to be able to live it freely.
-As a 24/7 submissive who feels most comfortable and safest when her Daddy Dom is in charge, I understand.
+From leather families to 24/7 D/s relationships, it's your life, and you want to be able to live it freely.
+These issues must all be considered when weighing up private kink vs public consent.